Dulce Nombre de María

-Dulce Nombre de María is a town and municipality in the Chalatenango Department of El Salvador.
+Dulce Nombre de María is a district in the Chalatenango Department of El Salvador.
 It is located 72 km from San Salvador, the capital of El Salvador.

 Dulce Nombre de María is bordered by San Fernando to the north, San Rafael and Santa Rita to the south, Comalapa to the east and San Francisco Morazán to the west.

 History

 Dulce Nombre de María was established in 1790 by several Spanish families who were sent by Baron Carandelet, general captain of Guatemala's Kingdom.